-The attorney should explain in a developmentally appropriate manner why the representation is ending and how the child can obtain assistance in the future should it become necessary.
+The attorney should explain in a developmentally appropriate manner why the formal representation is ending and how the child can obtain assistance from the attorney in the future should it become necessary.
 The attorney should provide the child with contact information, such as a business card, and encourage the child to contact the attorney if any problems arise.
-As appropriate, the attorney should initiate contact with the child, third party caretakers, case workers, and service providers to ensure that the child's needs are being met.
+As appropriate, the attorney should initiate contact with the child, third party caretakers, case workers and service providers to ensure that the child's needs are being met.

-If the child has been placed by the court with the Department of Social Services or the Office of Children and Family Services without specification of a particular home or facility, the attorney should ascertain the child's location, and contact the child to determine whether the child is satisfied with the placement and whether any further court action is necessary, such as a motion for a modification of the dispositional order.
-Indeed, at any time, the attorney may ask the court to conduct a hearing under FCA § 355.1 to determine whether there is a need for continued placement.
-FCA § 353.3(6).
+If the child has been placed by the court without specification of a particular home or facility, the attorney should ascertain the child's location, and contact the child to determine whether the child is satisfied with the placement and whether any further court action is necessary, such as a motion for a modification of the dispositional order.
+Indeed, at any time, the attorney may ask the court to conduct a hearing under F.C.A. § 355.1 to determine whether there is a need for continued placement.
+F.C.A. § 353.3(6).

-In addition, whenever appropriate, after consulting with the child, the attorney should assist in the filing of a notice of claim, obtain counsel for clients who were abused or injured while in placement, and investigate bringing suit for damages for the client.
+In addition, whenever appropriate, after consulting with the child, the attorney should assist in the filing of a notice of claim, obtain counsel for a client who was abused or injured while in placement, and investigate bringing suit for damages for the client.
 The attorney for the child is obligated to protect all of the child's legal rights even if the attorney is not able to represent the child in another forum.

 G-2.
-Appeal From Dispositional Order.
+Appeal From Dispositional Order

 The attorney should consider and discuss with the child, as developmentally appropriate, the possibility of an appeal.
 If, after such consultation, the child wishes to appeal the order and the appeal would not be frivolous, the attorney should take all steps necessary to perfect the appeal and seek interim relief necessary to protect the interests of the child during the pendency of the appeal.
+The attorney's assignment continues pursuant to F.C.A. § 1220(b).
+Because statewide uniformity is lacking in regards to procedures for the attorney to follow when the child is to be represented on appeal, the attorney should be aware of applicable Appellate Division rules.
 If the attorney determines that he/she cannot or is unwilling to handle the appeal, the attorney should notify the court and seek to be discharged and replaced as soon as possible.

-When the court has issued a dispositional order, the attorney must advise the child and his/her parent or guardian in writing, of the right to appeal, the time limitations, the manner of initiating the appeal and obtaining a transcript, and the right to apply for leave to appeal as a poor person, and explain the procedures for instituting an appeal, the possible reasons upon which the appeal may be based, and the nature and possible consequences of an appeal.
-FCA § 354.2(1).
+When the court has issued a dispositional order, the attorney must advise the child and his/her parent or guardian in writing, of the right to appeal, the time limitations, the manner of initiating the appeal and obtaining a transcript and the right to apply for leave to appeal as a poor person, and explain the procedures for instituting an appeal, the possible reasons upon which the appeal may be based and the nature and possible consequences of an appeal.
+F.C.A. §

+354.2(1).
 The attorney also must ascertain whether the child wishes to appeal and, if the child does wish to do so, file the necessary notice of appeal.
-FCA § 354.2(2); see also FCA § 1121.
+F.C.A. § 354.2(2); see also F.C.A. § 1121.
 If necessary, the attorney must apply for leave to appeal as a poor person, and file a certification of continued eligibility for appointment of counsel.
-FCA § 1121(3).
+F.C.A. § 1121(3).